Probing the Weinberg Operator at Colliders

-As the Weinberg operator can be realized by the Type I-III Seesaw models~\cite{Ma:1998dn}, limits on $ \vert m_{ee} \vert$ translate into lower bounds on the Seesaw scale of about {$(\Lambda/C_5^{ee})\gtrsim (3.3-7.6)\cdot10^{14}\GeV$}.
-While stringent, a caveat of this constraint is its flavor dependency. $C_5^{ee}$ can, for instance, be zero due to a flavor symmetry~\cite{Jenkins:2008ex}.
+As the Weinberg operator can be realized by tree- and loop-level Seesaw models~\cite{Ma:1998dn,Bonnet:2012kz,Cai:2017jrq}, limits on $ \vert m_{ee} \vert$ translate into lower bounds on the Seesaw scale of about {$(\Lambda/C_5^{ee})\gtrsim (3.3-7.6)\cdot10^{14}\GeV$}.
+While stringent, a caveat of this constraint is its flavor dependence.
+For instance, $C_5^{ee}$ can be zero due to a flavor symmetry~\cite{Jenkins:2008ex}, or be immeasurably small due to accidental cancellations~\cite{Asaka:2020wfo,Asaka:2020lsx,Asaka:2021hkg}.
 More generally, the production of same-sign leptons involving muons or taus in $(A,Z)\to (A,Z+2)$ decays is kinematically forbidden.
-Their production requires higher energies, implying a lack of sensitivity for non-electron flavors of $C_5^{\ell\ell'}$.
+Their production requires higher energies, implying a lack of sensitivity for non-electron flavors of $C_5^{\ell\ell'}$ at $\nuBB$ decay experiments.

-Motivated by this limitation and sensitivity projections for interactions at $d\geq7$ in same-sign $W^\pm W^\pm$ scattering~\cite{Dicus:1991fk,Datta:1993nm,Aoki:2020til,Costantini:2020stv,Fuks:2020att}, we report an investigation into the realization of the $\nuBB$ process at \mbox{$d=5$} in high-energy proton collisions.
-As shown in Fig.~\ref{fig:wwScattWeinberg5_diagram}, the transition proceeds from same-sign $W^\pm W^\pm$ scattering into same-sign charged lepton pairs $\ell^\pm \ell^{'\pm}$ that are of arbitrary flavor and bridged via the coupling $m_{\ell\ell'}\!\propto\!
+Motivated by these limitations and by sensitivity projections for interactions at $d\geq7$ in same-sign $W^\pm W^\pm$ scattering~\cite{Dicus:1991fk,Datta:1993nm,Aoki:2020til,Fuks:2020att}, we report an investigation into the realization of the $\nuBB$ process at \mbox{$d=5$} in high-energy proton collisions.
+As shown in Fig.~\ref{fig:wwScattWeinberg5_diagram}, the transition proceeds from $W^\pm W^\pm$ scattering into same-sign charged lepton pairs $\ell^\pm \ell^{'\pm}$ of arbitrary flavor and bridged via the coupling $m_{\ell\ell'}\!\propto\!
 C_5^{\ell\ell}/\Lambda$.
 While related, this work differs from studies on the ``inverse'' $\nuBB$ process~\cite{Rizzo:1982kn,Belanger:1995nh,Aoki:2020til,Fuks:2020att}, which focus on $d\geq7$ operators or their realizations.
-Moreover, this work relies on a new method for modeling the Weinberg operator that is applicable to meson and lepton decays, and establishes a road map to the Weinberg operator at accelerators.\\
+Moreover, this work relies on a new method for modeling the Weinberg operator that is applicable to meson and lepton decays, and establishes a road map to the Weinberg operator at accelerators.
+Finally, we release an implementation of this method in new and publicly available software\footnote{Available from \href{https://feynrules.irmp.ucl.ac.be/wiki/SMWeinberg}{feynrules.irmp.ucl.ac.be/wiki/SMWeinberg}.} for Monte Carlo (MC) simulations.\\

-\textbf{\textit{The Standard Model at Dimension Five}} -- To describe Majorana neutrino masses and the $\nuBB$ process from $d=5$ interactions, we work in the SM effective field theory~\cite{Weinberg:1980wa} and extend the SM Lagrangian $(\mathcal{L}_{\rm SM})$ by gauge-invariant operators of $d>4$.
+\textbf{\textit{The Standard Model at Dimension Five}} -- To describe Majorana neutrino masses and the $\nuBB$ process from \mbox{$d=5$} interactions, we work in the SM effective field theory~\cite{Weinberg:1980wa} and extend the SM Lagrangian $(\mathcal{L}_{\rm SM})$ by gauge-invariant operators of $d>4$.
 In the canonical representation~\cite{Grzadkowski:2010es}, the Lagrangian is given by~\cite{Weinberg:1979sa}

 where $\mathcal{L}_5$ is defined in Eq.~\eqref{eq:dim5Lag}.
 By the power counting of Ref.~\cite{Grzadkowski:2010es}, the Weinberg operator is the only gauge-invariant operator at $d=5$ in the SM~\cite{Weinberg:1979sa,Kobach:2016ami}.